JeffHing/extend-this/README.md

 extend.method('withDelegate', delegateMethod);
 ```

-The `delegateMethod()` will be passed a parser function and the method arguments.
+The `delegateMethod()` will be passed a parser function and the method
-The method can manipulate the arguments as needed, and then pass the arguments to the
+arguments.
+A method can manipulate the arguments as needed, and then pass
-parser function.
-The output of the parser function can be manipulated by the
+the arguments to the parser function.
+The output of the parser function can
-method before it is returned by the method.
+than be manipulated by the method before it is returned.

+The `delegateMethod()` adds the `excludeNameFilter` at the front of the filter
+pipeline, and adds the `delegateFilter` at the end of the filter pipeline.

+**Note:** This is an advantage of adding filters using a method as opposed
+to passing them in as method arguments.
+The filters can be added before and
+after the user provided arguments.

 ```javascript
 /*